fortyninemaps/karta/README.md

 *Karta* is a simple and fast framework for spatial analysis in Python.

-It contains clean vector and raster data types that are geographical coordinate system-aware, a selection of geographical analysis methods, and the ability to read and write several formats, including GeoJSON, shapefiles, and ESRI ASCII.
+It contains clean vector and raster data types that are coordinate system-aware, implementations of frequently-used of geospatial analysis methods, and the read/write interfaces to several formats, including GeoJSON, shapefiles, and ESRI ASCII.

 *Karta* works with Python 2.6-2.7 and Python 3.3+.
-Suggestions, bug reports, test cases, and pull requests are welcome, particularly to improve file format support and test coverage.
+Suggestions, bug reports, test cases, and pull requests are welcome.

 ## DOCUMENTATION